๐ What is Docker and Why is It Useful for Windows Users?

 Flask

-Note that you should not include an extension in this file, and be sure to name it DockerFile like we have shown
+โ Note: You should not include an extension in this file, and be sure to name it DockerFile like we have shown (this is wrong, but read on).

-A Dockerfile is a simple text file that contains a set of instructions to build a Docker image.
-Think of it as a recipe that tells Docker how to create your application’s environment.
-This file defines everything needed to run your application, including the operating system, software dependencies, and configuration settings.
+A Dockerfile is a plain text file that contains a set of instructions for building a Docker image.
+Think of it as a recipe that tells Docker how to assemble your application’s environment.
+This file defines everything needed to run your application — including the base operating system, software dependencies, and configuration settings.

 # Use an official Python runtime as a parent image